dnvriend/spring-boot-with-scala/README.md

 # camel-spring-boot-test
-A small study project on how to use [camel-spring-boot](http://camel.apache.org/spring-boot.html), register a camel route that uses the [Camel Scala DSL](http://camel.apache.org/scala-dsl.html) to define the route.
+A small study project on how to use [camel-spring-boot](http://camel.apache.org/spring-boot.html).
+How to enable and configure Swagger for the Greeting service

-# TL;DR
-Spring Boot component provide auto-configuration for the Apache Camel.
-It auto-configures the Camel context and auto-detects Camel routes available in the Spring context and registers the key Camel utilities (like producer template, consumer template and the type converter) as beans.

 Service | Status | Description
 ------- | ------ | -----------